ccowen/Train-Scheduler/README.md

 # Train Scheduler

-calculates when the next train is coming
+table to display when the next train is coming, firebase for database, javascript functions

 ## [demo](https://ccowen.github.io/Train-Scheduler/)   //  sample image